 The Greater Ohio Chapter of the Lupus Foundation of America, Inc., was founded in 1977 to fulfill the needs of the lupus community in Cleveland.
 As the years progressed and the organization changed on a national level, more and more of the state was ushered into the chapter's service area.
 Today, the chapter serves the entire State of Ohio.

 We are a small office, but we pack a punch!
-The office is filled with dynamic employees who range in experience from a college junior to one of the first members of the national LFA council.
+The office is filled with dynamic employees who range in experience from one of the first members of the national LFA council.
 Every member of our team is constantly working hard to fulfill the growing needs of the lupus community in Ohio.
 You can find out a little more about each of us by visiting our staff page.

 Our board of directors is made up of a diverse group of business professionals who are dedicated to our cause and our chapter.
 You can learn more about our board members by clicking here.
 Also, we are always looking for new board members to lend a creative hand and new ideas as we continue to grow.
 If you are interested in becoming a board member, email [email protected]